-\subsection{QCS as a functional of the VAR coefficients}
+\subsubsection{QCS as a functional of the VAR coefficients}

-Under \assref{QC}, the $\qcs$ is well defined and has dimension $q$.
-Since any basis $\beta\in\reals^{p\times q}$ for the QCS is only identified up to its column space, and has rank $q$, it is convenient to impose the normalisation
+Under \assref{QC}, the $\qcs$ is well-defined and has dimension $q$.
+Since any basis $\beta\in\reals^{p\times q}$ for the QCS is only identified up to its column space, and has rank $q$, it is convenient to maintain the normalisation

-so that inference on the QCS reduces to inference on the elements of the matrix $A\in\reals^{r\times q}$.
-This is not restrictive -- i.e.\ it is indeed merely a `normalisation' -- if the QCS does not contain any nonzero vectors whose first $r$ elements are all zero, as will be the case if the elements of $y_{t}$ are ordered appropriately; we shall maintain this throughout the following.
-Since $R_{\lu}$ has rank $q$ and $\beta^{\trans}R_{\lu}=0$, \eqref{qcsnorm} can be equivalently expressed as
+so that inference on the QCS reduces to inference on the elements of the matrix $A\in\reals^{r\times q}$. \eqref{qcsnorm} is not restrictive -- i.e.\ it is indeed merely a normalisation of $\beta$ -- if the QCS does not contain any nonzero vectors whose first $r$ elements are all zero, as will be the case if the elements of $y_{t}$ are ordered appropriately.
+Since $R_{\lu}$ has rank $q$ and $\beta^{\trans}R_{\lu}=0$, \eqref{qcsnorm} is equivalent to